-In some instances, the many accomplishments resulting from addictive work patterns unfortunately do not satisfy.
-The work addict with this types of addiction is driven to perform even harder and accomplish even more due to the inability to relax, feel and smell the scent of potential success.
-These intense work schedules and associated behaviors can be symptomatic of underlying issues, insecurities and a skewed self-image.
-In many instances, the workaholic behaviors are self-imposed but not based on an accurate perception of oneself.
-The work addict can also use work much like the alcoholic uses liquor to self-medicate, manage, control and avoid feelings.
+In some instances, the many accomplishments resulting from addictive work patterns, unfortunately, do not satisfy.
+The work addict with this type of addiction is driven to perform even harder and accomplish even more due to the inability to relax, feel and smell the scent of potential success.
+These intense work schedules and associated behaviors can be symptomatic of underlying issues, insecurities, and a skewed self-image.
+In many instances, workaholic behaviors are self-imposed but not based on an accurate perception of oneself.
+The work addict can also use work much like the alcoholic uses liquor to self-medicate, manage, control, and avoid feelings.

 In fact, his research indicates four distinct workaholic working styles:

 - The bulimic workaholic feels the job must be done perfectly or not at all.
-Bulimic workaholics often can’t get started on projects and then scramble to complete it by deadline, often frantically working to the point of exhaustion- with sloppy results.
+Bulimic workaholics often can’t get started on projects and then scramble to complete them by the deadline, often frantically working to the point of exhaustion- with sloppy results.

 - The relentless workaholic is the adrenaline junkie who often takes on more work than can possibly be done.
 In an attempt to juggle too many balls, they often work too fast or are too busy for careful, thorough results.

-- The attention-deficit workaholic often starts with fury, but fails to finish projects — often because they lose interest for another project.
+- The attention-deficit workaholic often starts with fury but fails to finish projects — often because they lose interest in another project.
 They often savor the brainstorming aspects but get easily bored with the necessary details or follow-through.

 Assessing Work Addiction vs. Hard Work